 - You can achieve a clean slate financially: If you find yourself in a hole with your finances and feel like you can’t pay off any of your debts, bankruptcy may be an opportunity for a fresh start.
 Bankruptcy can essentially let you start from scratch to rebuild your financial reputation and reestablish your credit.

 - You’re granted an automatic stay: The instant you file, you’re protected under a provision in bankruptcy law called the automatic stay.
-Creditors can’t collect payment of your debts or take other legal actions against you until the bankruptcy is discharged or a repayment plan has been finalized.
+Creditors take action until your repayment plan has been finalized.
 You avoid dealing with creditors and debt collectors blowing up your phone as you work to better your finances!

 - Your credit score will drop: If keeping up with monthly payments has been a struggle for you, then it’s likely that your credit score has taken a hit, and a bankruptcy filing may cause additional harm to that number.
 Filing for bankruptcy will inevitably create a negative remark on your credit report.
 For example, a Chapter 7 bankruptcy stays on your report for 10 years from the date of filing, while a Chapter 13 sticks around on your file for 7 years.
 This will make it harder to apply for credit, which means you may have to hold off on major purchases for a while.
 Buying a house, returning to school, or even applying for a credit card will all become more difficult after you file.
 Keep in mind that while these impacts don’t last forever, they’re long-term.